|

 The 603p thus uses the same programming languages as the 602p, but offer many technical improvements closer to 1990's standards : a different casing, more memory and a 2 lines display.

-The 603p was never released in France and, as i've said, i've discovered it just recently.
+The 603p was never released in France and i only learned about it long after it was released.
 It's fun to see that it still sells for a significant price in japanese auctions, meaning i'm not only one interested in the FX-60X lineage!

 Links :